Skip to main content

 pnpm add @ts-rest/open-api

-Generating a OpenAPI Document
+Generating an OpenAPI Document

 import { myContract } from './my-api';